kordastilab/ImmunoCluster/README.md

 immunoCluster
 ================
 James Opzoomer, Kevin Blighe, Jessica Timms
-2020-03-31
+2020-04-02

+**NOTE: THIS PACKAGE IS STILL UNDER DEVELOPMENT AND SO SOME OF THE FUNCTIONALITY IS NOT FULLY TESTED**

 ## 1\.
 Introduction to immunoCluster

-The ImmunoCluster package provides a complete toolkit for carry out immune profiling from High-dimensional mass (CyTOF) and flow cytometry.
-The package features standardized data infrastructure, using the SingleCellExperiment class object, interactive visualization tools and convenient implementations for popular algorithms designed for a non-specialist.
-Provided below is a simple walthrough exploring some of the packages functionality.
+The immunoCluster package provides a complete toolkit to carry out immune profiling from both liquid and imaging high-dimensional mass (CyTOF) and flow cytometry.
+The package features standardized data infrastructure, making use of the SingleCellExperiment class object, interactive visualization tools and convenient implementations for popular dimenionality reduction and clustering algorithms designed for a non-specialist.
+To learn using immunoCluster we have provided walkthrough below exploring some of the packages basic functionality.

 ## 2\.
 Main functionalities of immunoCluster

-**NOTE: THIS PACKAGE IS STILL UNDER DEVELOPMENT AND SO SOME OF THE FUNCTIONALITY IS NOT FULLY TESTED**
+The basic pipeline of immunoCluster analysis involves:

+  - Creating file and marker labels to generate the experimental design

+  - Importing the .fcs data into the SingelCellExperiment object

+  - Exploratory analysis of the data

+  - Dimensionality reduction

+  - Clustering and biological interpretation of the clusters

+  - Differential abundace and differential expression analysis

 # Installation

 ## 1\.
 Install the package from github

-Install the development version of the package:
+Install the development version of the package, installation will usually take a few minutes, depending on the number of dependencies that have been installed on your pc.
+Install immunoCluster from github here:

 ``` r
   # Install devtools for github installation if not present